manishsingh10895/Documents-Accumulator/README.md

-# Angular 2 webpack minimal startekit
+# Angular 2 electron app featuring webpack

 A working demo of [electron] [angular2] using [Webpack]